-roadening one's horizons, initiating collaborations, creating role models.
+Broadening one's horizons, initiating collaborations, creating role models.
 Within the Mildred Dresselhaus Guestprofessorship Program, CUI has established an award for successful senior scientists as well as junior scientists with high potential - to the benefit of the recipients but also of the local scientific community.

 Prof. Mildred Dresselhaus came to Hamburg in the year 2012 just before the Cluster of Excellence was founded.
 Everybody was extremely pleased, when she agreed to give her name to the program.
 The guest professorship program invites women researchers to work within CUI for a period of up to six months.
 Excellent research conditions are provided to international outstanding scientists, who can focus on a research topic of their choice, give lectures or engage themselves in a variety of activities within the research community.
 The award includes a certificate and a personal prize money.
-It is presented within the festive frame of CUI's New Year's Reception by representatives from the scientific and political community of Hamburg.